Add an edge node

 ✔ To uninstall, execute `sudo /opt/edgeworx/uninstall.sh`

-Note the final two lines: The first line provides a link to view your node in the Darcy Cloud web portal.
-The final line provides a command to uninstall the software and detach the node from Darcy Cloud.
+Note the final two lines: The first line provides a link to view your node in the Edgeworx Cloud web portal.
+The final line provides a command to uninstall the software and detach the node from Edgeworx Cloud.